-: The City of Kirkland begins construction in 2018 on what will be its first two neighborhood greenways in a city-wide network of them.
+WHAT: The City of Kirkland plans to begin construction fall 2020 on what will be its first two neighborhood greenways in a city-wide network of them.
 The greenways are on South Rose Hill's Northeast 75th Street corridor and North Rose Hill's 128th Avenue Northeast corridor.

 Greenways are transportation corridors where walking and bicycling are the primary modes of travel and driving is the alternative form.